SequentMicrosystems/megaio-rpi/python/README.md

 return - state of pins ( ex: 0: all pins OFF, 15: all pins ON, 1:  pin #1 ON, all the rest: OFF)

+### add_opto_event(stack, ch, edge, callback)
+Add a function to be called when a change of a optocupled input pin status occur;

+stack - stack level of the megaio card (selectable from address jumpers [0..3])

+ch - optocupled channel number [1..8]

+edge - RISING or FALLING

+callback - the name of the function to be called.